ux-capture/ux-capture/packages/react-ux-capture/README.md

 # UX Capture React Bindings

-The [UX-Capture Library](../ux-capture) is a browser instrumentation library that makes it easier to capture UX Speed metrics.
+The [UX Capture Library](../ux-capture) is a browser instrumentation library that makes it easier to capture UX Speed metrics.
 In order to make the library easy and effective to use in React-based applications, this module implements a set of React Bindings (Components).

 ## <UXCapture />